dper/kanjiscripts/README.md

 * `find_ono.rb`.
 Lists onomatopoiec words as noted in edict.
 * `list_tags.rb`.
 Lists tags used in the Tatoeba sentence corpus.
 * `make_cards.rb`.
 Makes text for Japanese/English flash cards.
+* `kana.rb`.
+A script for generating a phonetic (kana) reading of a Japanese sentence.
+This script has errors and I recommend against using it for anything.
+Rather than delete it, I leave it here for your viewing pleasure.

 These scripts have many dependencies.
 To avoid wasting your time with predictable errors, read this entire file before running them.